 Will of Benjamin Sewall, inventory, and executor's and trustees' probate accounts.

 X. Health, 1880-1911

 Correspondence relating to Francis Blake's personal health, pathological reports, EKG, physician's diagnoses, and laboratory reports on well-water and toxic arsenic levels in wallpaper.

 Personal and legal correspondence regarding settlement and distribution of the Trumbull estate to heirs, as well as surveys of Trumbull real estate holdings in Worcester, Mass.

 XII.
 Wines, 1882-1901

-Correspondence with French and European wine producers and importers as well as scrapbook of wine lists, price lists, recipes, advertisements, and news clips of wines, champagnes, brandies, and other foreign and domestic liquors.
+Correspondence with French and European wine producers and importers, as well as a scrapbook of wine lists, price lists, recipes, advertisements, and news clippings of wines, champagnes, brandies, and other foreign and domestic liquors.